mchammer91/csharp-generics/WiredBrainCoffee.StorageApp/Repositories/RepositoryReadMe.md

   - `protected`: access is limited to the containing class or types derived from the containing class.
   - `private`: access  is limited to the containing type.
   - `private protected`: access is limited to the containing class or types derived from the containing class within the current assembly.

+- Created demos for examples of inheritance with multiple type parameters